-Coursework (in

-lieu of the Revisited final report.
+Coursework Revisited final report.
+100%

-original 100%

-assessment) 100%

 To be completed when presented for Minor Change approval and/or annually updated Updated by : Auberon Ashbrooke Approved by: Sean Dettman Date: 04/12/2018 Date: 04/12/2018

 SECTION A: DEFINITIVE MODULE RECORD.
 Proposed changes must be submitted via Faculty/AP Quality Procedures for approval and issue of new module code.